reactjs/react.dev/beta/src/content/reference/react/Suspense.md

 </Sandpack>

 Components that load data don't have to be direct children of the Suspense boundary.
 For example, you can move `Biography` and `Albums` into a new `Details` component.
-This doesn't change the behavior.
-Because `Biography` and `Albums` share the same closest parent Suspense boundary, their reveal is coordinated together.
+This doesn't change the behavior. `Biography` and `Albums` share the same closest parent Suspense boundary, so their reveal is coordinated together.

 ```js {2,8-11}
 <Suspense fallback={<Loading />}>